Hafsia Herzi

-Hafsia Herzi (born 25 January 1987) is a French actress and film director.
-She is best known for her debut role in the award-winning Franco-Tunisian feature The Secret of the Grain for which she won the award for most promising actress at the César Awards 2008, and the Marcello Mastroianni award, for best emerging actor/actress at the 64th Venice International Film Festival.
+Hafsia Herzi (born 25 January 1987) is a French actress, screenwriter, and director.
+She is best known for her debut role in the award-winning Franco-Tunisian feature The Secret of the Grain for which she won the award for most promising actress at the César Awards 2008, and the Marcello Mastroianni Award at the 64th Venice International Film Festival.